btrask/stronglink/README.md

 ---

 **What about security?**
 I know the climate, especially around new projects written in C. I believe I've taken reasonable precautions to avoid obvious bugs.
-For overall security I'd give myself a B. If you want a communication platform written by a real cryptographer where security is the top priority (above usability, etc.), try [Pond](TODO).
+For overall security I'd give myself a B. If you want a communication platform written by a real cryptographer where security is the top priority (above usability, etc.), try [Pond](https://pond.imperialviolet.org/).

-The cryptography in EarthFS is plain HTTPS with OpenSSL (for portability; LibreSSL support is planned), based on [stud/stunnel](TODO).
+The cryptography in EarthFS is plain HTTPS with OpenSSL (for portability; LibreSSL support is planned), based on [stud](https://github.com/bumptech/stud)/[stunnel](https://www.stunnel.org/index.html).
 Disk encryption is left to the underlying file system or disk.

 You can use it locally for your own notes without any network access at all.
 Syncing can be done over LAN.

-**How does this project compare to [Camlistore](TODO)?**
+**How does this project compare to [Camlistore](http://camlistore.org/)?**
 I have immense respect for Brad Fitzpatrick and the Camlistore team, and I only wish Camlistore the best.
-That said, I think they're making several mistakes regarding content addressing and I hope they learn from EarthFS.
+That said, I think they're making several _technical_ mistakes regarding content addressing and I hope they learn from EarthFS.

-- Content addresses are not links (mantra: "raise high the [merkle DAG](TODO)!")
+- Content addresses are not links (mantra: "raise high the [merkle DAG](https://en.wikipedia.org/wiki/Merkle_tree)!")
-- Content addresses aren't portable (they're ["namespaced"](TODO) because they encode all sorts of Camlistore-specific meta-data)
+- Content addresses aren't portable (they're ["namespaced"](http://www.bentrask.com/notes/content-addressing.html) because they encode all sorts of Camlistore-specific meta-data)
 - Random data (perma-nodes) are given content addresses (it's no longer a content addressing system because random data is not content; it can't handle network partitions where the same data is added on both sides)
 - Only one pre-baked content addressing scheme (not sure about the validity of this criticism; they could easily add more if they haven't already)
 - No concept of semantic hashes (more abstract/longer term problem)

 I don't get the impression that Camlistore is the best at any of the many things it does.
 EarthFS is starting with a very narrow focus (notetaking and then maybe blogging) and definitely trying to beat existing players on their own turf (and it's hard enough even with such a narrow focus).

 Camlistore is "multi-layer" (it says it right in the name) which I just don't think is generally a good idea.
 For example, block-level de-duplication is better done in the file system or disk controller than in an application that also syncs photos.
-Block de-dup also comes with [significant overhead](TODO) when the (OS) file system doesn't know you're doing it.
+Block de-dup also comes with [significant overhead](https://code.google.com/p/camlistore/issues/detail?id=197) when the (OS) file system doesn't know you're doing it.

-**How does this project compare to [IPFS](TODO)?**
+**How does this project compare to [IPFS](http://ipfs.io/)?**
 I exchanged emails with Juan Batiz-Benet and he was supportive and gave me some great feedback.
 I'm very thankful to him.

 I'm very sorry about the similarity of the name, but I've been using this name privately for two years and I never managed to come up with a better one.
 But I'm happy with EarthFS being seen as a smaller project than InterPlanetaryFS.
 (Next up is PodunkFS.)

 By providing mutability support and a FUSE layer I think IPFS has its work cut out for it.
-If someone opens up a file that uses [SQLite as its application format](TODO) and starts doing lots of changes and transactions, what's going to happen?
+If someone opens up a file that uses [SQLite as its application format](https://sqlite.org/appfileformat.html) and starts doing lots of changes and transactions, what's going to happen?
 But on the other hand, no one seems to complain about Dropbox, so maybe it isn't a problem or can be easily resolved.

 Juan didn't like the idea of content addresses as links, which I think is critical for a notetaking system.
 If IPFS has a standard mount-point, then for example `file:///ipfs/[hash]` could work.

-I think that algorithm names should be human readable in links, whereas he wants to [encode them in hexadecimal](TODO).
+I think that algorithm names should be human readable in links, whereas he wants to [encode them in hexadecimal](https://github.com/jbenet/multihash).

-**How does this project compare to [Named Data Networking](TODO)?**
+**How does this project compare to [Named Data Networking](https://en.wikipedia.org/wiki/Named_data_networking)?**
 I didn't hear about NDN until fairly recently, but it sounds like close to the same thing done at the networking layer rather than the application/storage layer.
 On top of the difficulty of deploying a new network, I suspect NDN has an incentive problem.
 When you shout your request into the network, why would any given system bother to respond?
 Maybe if it can attach its own ads to the content you requested, it would, but I don't think we (users or content producers) want that.
 Or maybe the expectation is for everyone's ISP to become their resolver, but I don't want them to have any more power than they already do.

 With EarthFS, content address resolution is always performed by a single pre-configured repository (typically your own, run locally), so the responsibilities and incentives are clear.